Samba school: Drumming Section

 The drumming wing, or "bateria", is a kind of orchestra of percussion instruments.
 They accompany the singer and lead the pace of the parade.
 The faster and stronger the pace of the bateria, the faster members usually parade.
 Each school has, currently, an average 250 to 300 musicians.
 Every bateria is evaluated on "the regular maintenance and support of the cadence ... in accordance with the Samba Theme: the perfect combination of sounds emitted by various tools, and the creativity and versatility of the bateria."

-The following instruments usually form part of a bateria of the samba school: Surdo de primera, surdo de segunda, surdo de terceira, caixa de guerra, repinique, chocalho, tambourim, cuíca, agogô, reco-reco, and frigedeira.
+The following instruments usually form part of a bateria of the samba school: Surdo de primera, surdo de segunda, surdo de terceira, surdo mor, snare drums (caixa de guerra), repinique, chocalho, tambourim, cuíca, agogô, reco-reco, and frigedeira.
 There are variations in composition, for example, the samba-school Mangueira, does not use the surdo de segunda, only surdo de primeira and another drum known as a surdo mor, while the samba-school Empire Serrano emphasizes the agogô.

 In the 1960s came the "Paradinha" ("little stop") of Mestre André, a famous director of the Mocidade Independente de Padre Miguel.
 André was the creator of the musical effect in which the bateria suddenly stop playing during a parade, leaving only the cavaquinho (a small string instrument) and voice components for a moment.
 When the music returns, the effect is of surprise and excitement.
 The expected effect, considered beautiful by the critics, is also risky because it increases the chances that the samba song can mistakenly be taken up again at the wrong moment.